goodwin334/goodwin334/README.md

 My hobbies include working out, reading, sports (specifically football and basketball) and traveling.
 I also enjoy educational podcasts that provide me the opportunity to learn in my free time.

-I am currently open to participating in outsourcing projects to get better at my coding skill.s
+I am currently open to participating in outsourcing projects to get better at my coding skills.

 LinkedIn: https://www.linkedin.com/in/gabe-goodwin/